JW Player Alternatives for Live Streaming Video: Kaltura and Dacast

 Using JW Player or Other Custom Video Players with Dacast

 Since we’ve briefly discussed JW Player, let’s mention the Dacast video player in this review of JW Player alternatives.
-The Dacast player includes both HTML5 functionality, the latest and most versatile protocol.
+The Dacast player includes both HTML5 functionalities, the latest and most versatile protocol.
 You can also customize the player to match the colors and branding of your site.

 However, many users want more control.
 Using a custom video player like JW Player, Flowplayer, Video.js, jPlayer, and others is simple with Dacast.
 The choice is ultimately yours, and we’re here to help with whichever option you choose.